Energy-saving tips for your TV, computer and laptop, which could help you cut what you spend on electricity.

 If you're buying a new TV, think about the size and type of screen you choose.
 An energy-efficient 32-inch LCD will typically use half the power of a model with a 42-inch plasma screen.

-In general, the smaller your TV, the less it will cost you to run.
+In general, the smaller your TV, the less it will cost you to run, but the type of television is also crucial, as is it's age.

 If you're buying a new TV, look for the energy-saving Trust recommended label, that way you can be sure you are buying a TV with optimised energy-saving features.